Skip to content

 Gallery Cross-Section in Structural Beam

 Smooth, sanded galleries running across wood grain (never with grain like termites, never mud-packed) visible in an exposed structural member represent Year-3 to Year-5 damage.
 Carpenter ants do not eat wood — they excavate it for nesting space.
 A 2×4 stud can be tunneled hollow in approximately 3 years (Hansen & Klotz 2005).
-Wood repair at this stage: $1,000–$5,000 for studs and sill plates — not covered by homeowners insurance.
+Wood repair at this stage means replacing studs and sill plates — and is not covered by homeowners insurance.

 Sign 5